-- I have also been invited to speak at the following venues in this academic year (2015-6):
+- I have recently been invited to speak at the following venues in the academic year 2015-6:

 - ‘One or many seas?
 Regionalism and the Aegean islands between the 8th and the 1st century’.
 Workshop ‘Alternative Greek Histories: Regional Perspectives’, University of Leicester, 11-12 September 2015 (by invitation).

 - ‘Having Fun with Inventories: Female Dedications in the Sanctuary of Delos’.
-University of Sheffield, Classical Association talk, 5 November 2015.
+University of Sheffield, Classical Association talk, 5 November 2015 (by invitation).

 - ‘Proxenies, statues, crowns.
 The Delian Network of Honours in the Third century BC’, in the international conference organised by the National Hellenic Research Foundation, entitled Shaping Networks from Antiquity till the modern Era, Athens, 11-12 December 2015 (by invitation).

 - ‘Networks and insularity in the 3rd century Aegean’.
 Keynote lecture in the Mellon Workshop 2015-16, “Islands of History: Insularity, Connectivity, and the 'Island' Experience”, Brown University, 22 and 23 March 2016 (by invitation).